dan-michell/nutribud-backend/README.md

 ## Technologies

-This repository uses [node] (https://nodejs.org/api/) to run its files.
-The Node web framework [Express] (https://expressjs.com/) was used to write the endpoint paths and handlers.
-For our database we use [PostgreSQL] (https://www.postgresql.org/) to store user data online using [ElephantSQL] (https://www.elephantsql.com/).
+This repository uses [node](https://nodejs.org/api/) to run its files.
+The Node web framework [Express](https://expressjs.com/) was used to write the endpoint paths and handlers.
+For our database we use [PostgreSQL](https://www.postgresql.org/) to store user data online using [ElephantSQL](https://www.elephantsql.com/).

 ## Launch